Notes from the Motherfield LIVE FAQs

 Q: I am considering sharing a story.
 What happens next?

-Once you say “yes” to telling a story, you will receive a welcome email along with that event’s cohort of storytellers.
+Once you say “yes” to the invitation to tell a story, you will receive a welcome email along with that event’s cohort of storytellers.
 This email provides an introduction to the project and process, including agreement /release forms, storytelling tips, workshop / listening guidelines, FAQs, and other helpful links.
-At this time, we will also request a photograph and bio for the website and promotion.
-Practice sessions will be set according to the cohort’s availability.
+Around this time, we will also request a photograph and bio for the website and promotion.
+Practice sessions will be scheduled two to three weeks prior to event via doodle, according to the cohort and support team availability.

 Q: What if I’ve never shared a story in a public setting?
 Is there guidance or support to help me prepare?

 Yes!
-KPI provides extensive story preparation support for all the participants, including workshop or practice (listening) sessions with alumni storytellers and other project supporters.
+KPI provides extensive story preparation support for all the participants, no matter level of performance experience, including workshop or practice (listening) sessions with alumni storytellers and other project supporters.
 Two or three sessions are scheduled to ensure everyone has at least one chance to receive feedback.
-To help producers organize the setlist for the show, there is one mandatory rehearsal for everyone, the rest are optional.
-One-on-one support is available if needed or desired, depending on the story coaches availability.
+To help producers organize the setlist for the show, there are two mandatory rehearsal for everyone, one to test out and share your story, the other is technical preparation for the event.
+An introductory session happens prior to rehearsals if the show is on Zoom rather than in person, to gel the group and ask questions.
+One-on-one support is available in between sessions.

 Q: Are the rehearsals required?
-Only one.
-The rest are optional.
+Yes.
+The one-on-one coaching is optional.

 Q: I have children.
-Is childcare provided during rehearsal or the event?
+Is childcare provided during in-person rehearsal or the event?

 Unfortunately, providing childcare for the rehearsal sessions is not within the scope of KPI’s Motherfield program at this time.
 If childcare becomes a barrier to participating for a storyteller, we endeavor to work creatively and collectively to find a solution and to help keep the project accessible.
 For example, at our first online Motherfield LIVE, Playformance, in Tucson, provided free remote childcare during the event.